department-of-veterans-affairs/va.gov-team/products/information-architecture/research-and-analytics/2023-generative-logged-in-research/2023-logged-in-user-interviews/findings-summary.md

 ### Conduct research with people who require magnification, to further evaluate usability problems introduced by multi-column layouts in navigation and on content pages.
 This study included one user who needed ZoomText software and someone by their side to use VA.gov.
 We should conduct more research to better understand challenges people encounter as a first step to improving usability on the site.

-### We should recruit for the underserved groups we didn’t get to talk to in this round in our next study.
+### We should recruit for the underserved groups we didn’t get to talk to in this round for our next study.
 Including these people in our next round of research will help our team get a diverse group of perspectives.